-He lived in an Ayrshire caravan for twenty-five years before leaving to become a Brownsbank Fellow in Hugh MacDiarmid’s former home for 1997–1999.
+He lived in an Ayrshire caravan for twenty-five years before leaving to become a Brownsbank Fellow in Hugh MacDiarmid’s former home from 1997–1999.
 He has been a Royal Literary Fund Writing Fellow at the University of Edinburgh (2006–2009) and at Glasgow Caledonian University (2010–2012).
-In his early twenties he was, as far as he knows, one of the youngest ever regular freelancers, specialising in nature articles, for the UK Reader’s Digest, which at the time (the 1980s) had a monthly circulation of 1.5 million copies.
+In his early twenties he was, as far as he knows, one of the youngest regular freelancer writers, specialising in nature articles, which at the time (the 1980s) had a monthly circulation of 1.5 million copies.

 Gerry is also a fine harmonica player and has played regularly with songwriter Neil Thomson-